"Mogami River Senbon Dango" strawberry and tiramisu

 Mogamigawa Senbon Dango is a dumpling shop located in Oishida Town, Yamagata Prefecture, a town located midstream of the Mogami River

-Originally a local tofu shop, they started selling dango (rice dumplings) which became a big hit.
+Originally a local tofu shop, they also started selling dango (rice dumplings), which proved to be a huge success.

-When they first started selling them, they were called "Oishida Dango" and gained popularity, but in commemoration of selling 1,000 dango in one day at a department store event, they changed the name to the current "Mogamigawa Senbon Dango."
+Initially, they were popular under the name "Oishida Dango," but after selling 1,000 dango in a single day at a department store event, they changed the name to the current "Mogami River Senbon Dango."

-Mogamigawa Senbon Dango is a famous Yamagata store that has been featured in numerous media outlets as a popular local Japanese sweet.
+Mogamigawa Senbon Dango is a famous shop in Yamagata that has been featured in numerous media outlets as a hugely popular local Japanese sweet.

-Its popularity has grown nationwide since it was featured on Nippon Television's "Himitsu no Kenmin SHOW Goku" in April 2022, and it is currently attracting even more attention.
+Its popularity became nationwide after being featured on the Nippon Television program "Himitsu no Kenmin SHOW Kiwami" in April 2022, and it is currently generating even more buzz.

 Introducing the charm of Mogami River Senbon Dango